anntzer/defopt/doc/source/features.rst

 ------

 Union types can be specified with ``typing.Union[type1, type2]``, or, when using docstring annotations, as ``type1 or type2``.
+The ``type1 | type2``
+syntax is also supported, if the underlying Python version supports it.
 When an argument is annotated with a union type, an attempt is made to convert the command-line argument with the parser for each of the members of the union, in the order they are given; the value returned by the first parser that does not raise a `ValueError` is used.

 ``typing.Optional[type1]``, i.e. ``Union[type1, type(None)]``, is normally
 equivalent to ``type1``.
 This is implemented using a parser for ``type(None)``